brliron/135tk/readme.md

 When you clone the repository, eiher use the `--recursive` command line switch or run `git submodule init && git submodule update`.
 To build

-Global note about the tools: you would use `./tool_name` only if you run them from an unix-like shell (like MinGW-w64).
+Global notes about the tools:
+- You would use `./tool_name` only if you run them from an unix-like shell (like MinGW-w64).
 If you run them from a Windows command prompt, replace every occurence of `./tool_name` in this readme with just `tool_name`.
+- Some tools use Windows-style parameters (for example `/x file`).
+They may be interpreted as paths on MinGW/cygwin, but most of these tools will also support the unix-style variant (for example `-x file`).

 ## Act/Nut lib
 Act/Nut lib is a library to parse and edit the Act and Nut files.
 Nut files are compiled [Squirrel 3](https://github.com/albertodemichelis/squirrel) scripts that can be read with the [Squirrel `sq_readclosure` function](https://github.com/albertodemichelis/squirrel/blob/453a9668903238ec18da1e7fd1f91c60d42ab502/include/squirrel.h#L359).
 And I don't exactly know what are Act files, they don't seem to belong to a standard file format.